 Facility Feasibility Study

 The Parks and Recreation Strategic Facility Improvement Plan provides a comprehensive look at Manhattan’s recreation facilities and programs.
-The plan evaluates existing indoor and outdoor recreation facilities, assesses the community’s needs for improved places to play, and proposes strategies to enhance existing (or possibly build new) sport courts, fields and gyms from which the entire community will benefit.
+The plan evaluates existing indoor and outdoor recreation facilities, assesses the community’s needs for improved places to play, and proposes strategies to enhance existing (or possibly build new) sport courts, fields, and gyms from which the entire community will benefit.
 The Strategic Facility Improvement Plan was accepted by the City Commission on August 18, 2015.
-We are pursuing the Plan’s top priorities including three new indoor recreation facilities and improvements to ballfields and tennis courts at CiCo Park in the Parks and Recreation Facility Feasibility Study.
+We are pursuing the Plan’s top priorities including three new indoor recreation facilities and improvements to ball fields and tennis courts at CiCo Park as recommended in the Parks and Recreation Facility Feasibility Study.